34 Huarere Rise, Whangapoua Beach is a slice of paradise, a hidden gem and a prime investment!

 Whangapoua Beach is on the eastern seaboard of the Coromandel Peninsula.
 Known for its white sandy surf beach; a harbour full of seafood and as the gateway to New Chum Beach.
 A haven for swimmers, fisherman, divers and beach lovers.

-Ten minutes away, at the adjacent village Matarangi Beach there is a small shopping centre and an 18 hole golf course. .
+Ten minutes away, at the adjacent village Matarangi Beach there is a small shopping centre, an 18 hole golf course and club house. .

 For provisions, hardware, schooling and larger facilities you have a choice of a 25 minute drive to the quaint township of Coromandel or a 35 minute drive to the up-and-coming seaside community of Whitianga.
 If you prefer a country school for your children ‘Te Rerenga’ school is ten minutes from Whangapoua Beach village. .

 Locally there are a number short walks including the world famous New Chum Beach, the lesser known ‘hole in the rock’ and the idyllic coastal walk around the Matarangi Beach spit.
 Further afield the Peninsula is riddled with walking tracks for avid hikers. .

 Fishing is a year round recreation, game fishing in season and diving in the warmer months. .

 The village has a tennis court to enjoy at your leisure, a small convenience store with freshly baked goods and a fire service for emergencies. .